spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

  # Overview

-Palette provides a way to run compliance, security, and conformance scan on tenant clusters.
+Palette provides a way to run compliance, security, conformance, and SBOM scans on tenant clusters.
 These scans ensure cluster adherence to specific compliance and security standards.
-It also detects potential vulnerabilities by performing penetration tests.
-Palette supports three types of scans.
+They also detect potential vulnerabilities by performing penetration tests.

+Palette supports four types of scans.
 Each scan generates reports with details specific to the type of scan.
 Multiple scans of each type can be run over time.
 In addition, Palette keeps a history of previous scans for comparison purposes.
-The following types of scans are supported:
+Each scan type is explained in detail in the sections to below.

 # Configuration Security